livebook-dev/livebook/README.md

       * "tailscale:<tailscale-cli-socket-path>"
       * "custom:YourElixirModule"

+    See our authentication docs for more information: https://hexdocs.pm/livebook/authentication.html

   * LIVEBOOK_IFRAME_PORT - sets the port that Livebook serves iframes at.
     This is relevant only when running Livebook without TLS.
 Defaults to 8081.